dotnet/interactive/dotnet-interactive/CommandLine/readme.md

 | Command                                                      | Destination path
 |--------------------------------------------------------------|--------------------------------
-dotnet interactive jupyter install                             | Will use the kernelspec module if available, if it is not present will attempt ot use platform specific folders for python or anaconda paths dotnet interactive jupyter install --path c:\my_path | Will install the kernelspecs at the location if it exists
+dotnet interactive jupyter install                             | Use the kernelspec module if available.
+If not found, attempt to use well-known platform-specific folders for Python or Anaconda . dotnet interactive jupyter install --path c:\my_path | Will install the kernelspecs at the location if it exists